Automated regime classification in multidimensional time series data using sliced Wasserstein k-means clustering: Results

-In section~\ref{sec:1d_ts}, we study the behaviour of the Wk-means clustering algorithm in detail, using synthetic one-dimensional time series data.
-We investigate the dynamics of the algorithm and the effect of varying different hyperparameters, showing how these impact the performance of the clustering algorithm for different random initialisations.
-We identify and compute two metrics that are useful in identifying high-quality clusterings.
+In Section~\ref{sec:1d_ts}, we study the behaviour of the Wk-means clustering algorithm in detail, using synthetic 1d time series data.
+We investigate the dynamics of the algorithm and the effect of varying the hyperparameters, showing how these impact the performance of the clustering algorithm for different random initialisations.
+Compared with the more limited investigation in Section~3.4 of \citeauthor{horvath2021clustering}, our systematic analysis considers the interplay between $h_1$ and $h_2$ in detail, as well as the effects of varying $h_2$ and how this depends on the dataset size.
+We also identify and compute two metrics that are useful in identifying high-quality clusterings.

-In sections~\ref{sec:2d_ts} and \ref{sec:3d_ts-synthetic}, we study the behaviour of the sWk-means clustering algorithm applied to synthetic multidimensional time series data.
-We demonstrate that the sWk-means method is able to identify the regimes in the data before again investigating the effect of varying different hyperparameters.
+In Sections~\ref{sec:2d_ts} and \ref{sec:3d_ts-synthetic}, we study the behaviour of the sWk-means clustering algorithm applied to synthetic multidimensional time series data.
+We demonstrate that the sWk-means method is able to identify the regimes in the data before again investigating the effect of varying the hyperparameters.

-Finally in section~\ref{sec:2d_ts-real-data} we apply the sWk-means algorithm to real-world multidimensional time series data, using publicly available FX spot rate data as a case study.
+Finally in Section~\ref{sec:2d_ts-real-data} we apply the sWk-means algorithm to real-world multidimensional time series data, using publicly available FX spot rate data as a case study.

-Thoughout the remainder of the paper we set \mbox{$p=1$}.
+Throughout the remainder of the paper, we set \mbox{$p=1$}.